Triad League Info

 9. Protests

-1. Any protest or complaint of this type will be communicated to the opposing team’s representatives and the meet director within 30 minutes after the event has been recorded.
-If an agreement cannot be reached than the protest must be submitted in writing within to the league arbitrator.
-(League Board)
+- Any protest or complaint of this type will be communicated to the opposing team’s representatives and the meet director within 30 minutes after the event has been recorded.
+If an agreement cannot be reached then the protest must be submitted in writing to the league board.

-C. Any other protests arising from the competition itself shall be communicated to the opposing team’s representatives and the meet director before leaving the meet.
-The protest must be submitted in writing within 48 hours to the League Board or arbitrator if a championship met.
-(Amended 1/2015)
+- Any other protests arising from the competition itself shall be communicated to the opposing team’s representatives and the meet director before leaving the meet.
+For the championships, the protest must be submitted in writing within 48 hours to the League Board (Amended 1/2015)

 10. Scoring